invoiceninja/inspector/README.md

 ```

 ## Configuration
 We did our best to make Inspector as configurable as possible.
-To tinker with configuration file, make sure to publish it first.
+To tinker with a configuration file, make sure to publish it first.

 ```bash
 php artisan vendor:publish --provider="InvoiceNinja\Inspector\InspectorServiceProvider"
 ```

-With configuration published you can control visible tables, as well as hidden, component classes & modify them as you wish.
+With configuration published, you can control visible tables, as well as hidden, component classes & modify them as you wish.

 ## Available methods